swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 * * * * *

-**Updated and presented by : Sasha Wood**
+**Updated and presented by : Katy Huff**

-**This presentation originally developed by: Milad Fatenejad**
+**Based on materials originally developed by: Milad Fatenejad, Katy Huff, Jonathon Dursi, and Sasha Wood**

-# What is the shell how do I access the shell?
+# What is the shell ?

 The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered